ffund/ml-sys-ops/index.md

 **Topics**: This course will cover the following topics (tentative plan/subject to change):

 1. Challenges and basic principles of machine learning systems engineering and operations.
 2. Overview of cloud computing.
 3. DevOps and continuous X for ML systems (integration, training, deployment, testing, monitoring).
-4. Model training at scale.
+4. Large scale data systems.
-5. Model training infrastructure and platform (experiment tracking, scheduling).
+5. Model training at scale.
-6. Model serving.
+6. Model training infrastructure and platforms.
-7. Monitoring and evaluating ML systems.
+7. Model serving.
-8. Large scale data systems.
+8. Monitoring and evaluating ML systems.
-9. Safeguarding ML systems
+9. Safeguarding ML systems.
 10. Using commercial clouds (GCP, AWS).

-The remaining lecture sessions will be used for case studies, additional topics, and project presentations.
+The remaining lecture sessions and the final exam period will be used for case studies, additional topics, and project presentations (3/23, 4/20, 4/27, 5/4, 5/11).

 **Time commitment**: This is a 3-credit course.
 The average student should spend at least 3 hours/week/credit → 9 hours/week for a 3 credit course.
 A typical week will include: